-CURM is an annual robotics convention held at the University of Texas at Austin by the UT Robotics and Automation Society (RAS).
-It is open to anyone that would like to participate, including but not limited to UT students.
-In preparation for the competition, participants - individually or as part of a team - build robots that move unconventionally.
-On the event day, participants will showcase their efforts, research, and robots through presentations and small competitions.
+CURM was an annual robotics convention held at the University of Texas at Austin by the UT Robotics and Automation Society (RAS).
+It was open to anyone that would like to participate, including but not limited to UT students.
+In preparation for the competition, participants - individually or as part of a team - built robots that move unconventionally.
+On event day, participants showcased their efforts, research, and robots through presentations and small competitions.

 No, CURM is open to anyone.
 If you would like to participate, all you have to do is fill out the interest form.
 If you just want to attend, no registration is required.

 If you are a UT student, there are a variety of resources on campus.
 Come to the RAS Office (EER TBD) and ask a leader how you can get started.
 If you are not a UT student, look for a robotics organization or a maker space that can help you with your project.
 There are also a variety of resources online to help you get started in robotics.
 Feel free to email us if you would like more information.